rsyslog/rsyslog/source/configuration/modules/impstats.rst

    sufficiently fine-grained timestamp) must be used.

-   As such, BEGIN and END records may actually indicate the begin and end of a block of statistics or they may not.
+   As such, BEGIN and END records may actually indicate the begin and end of a block of statistics - or they may *not*.
 Any order is possible in theory.
 So the bracketing option does not in all cases work as expected.
 This is the reason why it is turned off by default.